Racial Restrictive Covenants

 Reading the map

-This preliminary map shows where racial restrictions were added to property records in the decades before 1968, but our research is ongoing, so check back for updates.
+This preliminary map shows where racial restrictions were added to property records in the decades before 1968.
+RED means that we have found deeds or other records with restrictive language.
+ORANGE means that the area was advertised as "restricted" but we have not yet found this in property records.
 Do not assume that areas without marks were unrestricted.
 Neighborhoods without covenants often practiced racial exclusion by other means.
+NOTE: our research is ongoing.
+We are adding and correcting.
+Please report suspected mistakes.

 The Logic of Restrictions